glenkleidon/bundles/README.md

 portability issues.

-It is simply an approach that helps increase productivity and developer collaboration by defining a set of simple rules to follow when creating a distrubuted version control repository for delphi Project Groups  (AKA "Delphi Solutions")
+It is simply an approach that helps increase productivity and developer collaboration by defining a set of simple rules to follow when creating a distributed version control repository for delphi Project Groups  (AKA "Delphi Solutions")

 To help with this the Project Template included in this repository can automate